oprogramador/plezuro_js/doc/rst/source/implementation/compiler/invalidToken/index.rst

 Package invalidToken
 ====================

-This is the set off all exception classes.
+This is the set of all exception classes.
 It includes their mapping to the Javascript.
 All the other classes inherit from the InvalidTokenException.